MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 * The [M](xref:microsoft.quantum.intrinsic.m) gate, which measures the state of the qubit
 * The [X](xref:microsoft.quantum.intrinsic.x) gate, which flips the state of a qubit

 A quantum gate transforms the state of a qubit.
+The name comes from the analogy of a classical logic gate such as a `NOT` gate, which inverts the state of a classical bit.

 ### Add Q# test code